datanav/docs/training/050_microservices/030_Novice.rst

 Environment variables and secrets
 #################################

-Upon successfully authorizing towards an API, you can now start to request ressources implemented in your microservice code, assuming you have set up your environment variables and secrets.
+Upon successfully authorizing towards an API, you can now start to request resources implemented in your microservice code, assuming you have set up your environment variables and secrets.
 Doing so in a Sesam node is straight forward.
 Environment variables and secrets can both be defined locally for a given microservice system, albeit it is recommended to define environment variables globally in your Sesam node whereas secrets should be defined locally for your specific microservice system.

 Global environment variables are defined in your "Datahub" view under the "Variables" tab, as shown below: